pnp/PnP/Samples/Core.GlobalBreadcrumbRibbon/readme.md

 # Provisioning Global Breadcrumb & Ribbon SharePoint Add-In #

 ### Summary ###
 The Core.GlobalBreadcrumbRibbon solution provides a provision page to include Global Breadcrumb **(SharePoint or JSON Data)** & Ribbon in all sites and subsites associated to Site Collection.
-The **Custom Breadcrumb is able to Navigate betweeen all Site Collection Sites and sub folders where user is located**, the **Site Collection Navigation Breadcrumb if a custom Breadcrumb stored in RootWeb with JSON Data**.
+The **Custom Breadcrumb is able to Navigate betweeen all Site Collection Sites and sub folders where user is located**, the **Site Collection Navigation is an custom Breadcrumb stored in PropertyBag base in JSON Data**.
 The Breadcrumb & Ribbon is available in all SharePoint Pages using an Scriptlink file stored in Site Collection, both features keep Minimal Download Strategy "MDS" enable.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)